platformsh/platformsh-docs/docs/src/gettingstarted/gettingstarted/template/create-project.md

 Since you do not yet have any projects on Platform.sh, the first thing you will see when you sign in is a workflow for creating a new project.

-1. **Name your project**
+1. **Project type**

+   You will first be given the option of creating a `New Project` that is empty ([one that you can migrate your own code base to](/gettingstarted/own-code.html)), or to `Use a Template`.
+Select the `Use a Template` option, and then click `Next`.

+2. **Details**

-   Give your project a name like `My First Project` and then click `Next`.
+  Give your project a name like `My First Project`.

-2. **Set code base**
+  In the next field, you have the option to configure the project's region, which corresponds with the data center where your project will live.
+Select the region that most closely matches where most of your traffic will come from and click `Next`.

+3. **Template**

   Now you will be able to see the large collection of Platform.sh's supported templates.
-There are several types of templates available, including simple language-specific examples, ready-to-use frameworks you can build upon, and full installed applications you can start using immediately after installation.
+There are several types of templates available, including simple language-specific examples, ready-to-use frameworks you can build upon, and setapplications you can start using immediately after installation.

   If you are more comfortable with a particular language, click the dropdown labeled `All languages`.
 Select a language and the template list will update.

   Select a template and click `Next`.

   {{< note >}}
   You can find the source code for all Platform.sh templates in the [GitHub Templates Organization](https://github.com/platformsh-templates).
   {{< /note >}}

-3. **Plan size**

-   The management console gives you the option of setting your plan size from the very beginning, but you can always upgrade your plan later on as well.

-   For now, select the `Development` plan size and click `Next`.

-4. **Project region**

-   The last step for setting up a new project is to configure its region, which corresponds with the data center where your project will live.

-   Select the region that most closely matches where most of your traffic will come from and click `Next`.
+4. **Plan & Pricing**

+  Under your free trial, your project will be created under a "Development" plan size.
+The management console will tell you how many users, development environments, and the price of that plan after your trial has completed.
+After you have read through the features, click `Continue`.

 With these few selections Platform.sh will create the project and build the template in less than two minutes.